clu8/CombinatorialAuctions/README.md

-# CombinatorialAuctions
+a# CombinatorialAuctions
-Implementation and evaluation of combinatorial auction protocols: VCG and Groves mechanism with submodular spproximation (GM-SMA)
+Implementation and evaluation of combinatorial auction protocols: VCG and Groves mechanism with submodular approximation (GM-SMA)